lunchbag/hugo-blog/content/posts/optimizations-as-a-company-of-one.md

 <img src="https://media.giphy.com/media/YP1Jb0JNc7kqFDbdjm/giphy.gif"/>

-I find that keeping these around and marking them as such can really help raise spirits on those days where you feel sluggish or generally unmotivated.
-Still being able to get something done and shipped is a great way to get a quick hit of dopamine to help you get out of a slump.
+I find that keeping these around and tackling them on days when you feel generally unmotivated can really help raise spirits.
+Still being able to get something completed and shipped is a great way to get out of a slump.

 # Optimizing marketing